SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 ### Display Delivery Permission Setup
 In the display setting, you can change the content delivery permission setting.
-It will be delivered only to the display you are allowing.
+It will be delivered only to allowed displays.

 <img src="image/management7.png" alt="ディスプレイ設定" width="585" />
 *Display Delivery Permission Setup*